Supersamu/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ##### Go back to the main [README](../README.md)

 Because users are allowed to create and modify mazes in such a great variety of way, the `mazelib` library will only support universal maze-solving algorithms.
 That is, `mazelib` will not implement any maze-solving algorithm that can't, for instance, solve imperfect mazes (those with loops or more than one solution).
-Otherwise, the user will have to know internal details about the maze generating / soliving algorithms they use, and if they are compatible.
+Otherwise, the user will have to know internal details about the maze generating / solving algorithms they use, and if they are compatible.

 ## Chain Algorithm